nadila2k/blog-api/README.md

-# Blog API - Content Management System
+Blog API - Content Management System

-A full-featured RESTful web API built with Java Spring Boot to support a blog platform.
-The application allows users to create, update, and delete blog posts, manage comments, and upload images using AWS S3.
+A full-featured RESTful web API built with Java Spring Boot to support a blogging platform.
+This application allows users to create, update, and delete blog posts, manage comments, and upload images using AWS S3.
+Additionally, it integrates OpenAI for generating post content.

-## Features
+Features

-- 🔐 Secure user authentication and authorization using Spring Security
+🔐 Secure Authentication & Authorization: User authentication and authorization with Spring Security.

-- 📝 CRUD operations for blog posts
+📝 Blog Post CRUD Operations: Create, read, update, and delete blog posts.

-- 💬 Comment system for blog posts
+💬 Comment System: Users can comment on blog posts.

-- ☁️ Image upload and retrieval using AWS S3
+☁️ AWS S3 Integration: Upload and retrieve images from AWS S3.

-- 📂 Organized API structure using REST principles
+📊 PostgreSQL Integration: Database management with PostgreSQL.

-- 📊 PostgreSQL database integration
+🔄 Pagination & Sorting: Easily navigate through posts with pagination and sorting.

-- 🔄 Pagination and sorting support for post listing
+📪 API Testing: Use Postman for testing all API endpoints.

-- 📪 API tested with Postman
+Technologies Used

-## Technologies Used
+Java 17+

-- Java
+Spring Boot

-- Spring Boot
+Spring Data JPA

-- Spring Data JPA
+Spring Security

-- Spring Security
+PostgreSQL

-- PostgreSQL
+AWS S3 (for image storage)

-- AWS S3 (for image storage)
+OpenAI API (for content generation)

-- Postman (for testing)
+Postman (for API testing)

-- Git & GitHub
+Git & GitHub (for version control)

-## Getting Started
+Getting Started

-### Prerequisites
+Prerequisites

-- Java 17+
+Java 17+: Ensure you have Java 17 or later installed on your machine.

-- Maven
+Maven: Maven for project build management.

-- PostgreSQL
+PostgreSQL: Set up a PostgreSQL database to store your data.

-- AWS S3 Bucket (for storing images)
+AWS S3: You’ll need an AWS S3 bucket for storing images.